C Container Collection (CCC)

 The Array Tree Map Interface.

-A tree map offers insertion, removal, and searching with a strict bound of O(log(N)) time.
+An array tree map offers insertion, removal, and searching with a strict bound of O(log(N)) time.
 This map is suitable for realtime applications if resizing can be well controlled.
-Insert operations may cause resizing if allocation is allowed.
+Insert operations may cause resizing if allocation is allowed changing the insertion runtime to amortized O(log(N)).
 Searching is a thread-safe read-only operation.
 Balancing modifications only occur upon insertion or removal.

-The handle variant of the tree map promises contiguous storage and random access if needed.
+This array variant of the tree map promises contiguous storage and random access if needed with handles.
 Handles are stable and the user can use them to refer to an element until that element is removed from the map.
 Handles remain valid even if resizing of the table, insertions of other elements, or removals of other elements occur.
 Active user elements may not be contiguous from index [0, N) where N is the size of map; there may be gaps between active elements in the array and it is only guaranteed that N elements are stored between index [0, Capacity).

 All interface functions accept void * references to either the key or the full type the user is storing in the map.
 Therefore, it is important for the user to be aware if they are passing a reference to the key or the full type depending on the function requirements.